Schimmeltoast08/Tshell/README.md

 # Tshell
-A customizeable shell written in Java.
+A customizeable shell with graphical settings written in Java.

 # Installation